Easy Polish Kolache Cookies

 • Flour – Regular all-purpose flour works great to create that melt-in-your-mouth texture we’re striving for.
 Make sure to use our guide on how to measure flour properly.

 • Preserves – Apricot and strawberry preserves both work great for these cookies.
 You can use both or pick one.
-You can even substitute a different flavor if you want to change it up.
+You can even substitute a different flavor to mix it up.

-STEP 1.
 Make the cookie dough.
 Cream together the butter, cream cheese and sugar.
-Add baking powder and flour and beat until a soft dough forms.
+Add the flour and baking powder and beat until a soft dough forms.

-STEP 3.
 Bake, cool and finish cookies.
 Bake the cookies at 350 degrees F for 15-18 minutes.
-Cool completely then sprinkle generously with powdered sugar.
+Cool completely on a cooling rack then dust them powdered sugar.

 Tips and Tricks